 However, as with any field and any business, Narasin reminds being the first mover is not enough.
-The technology needed to run an online business has become phenomenally easy to purchase for single-digit dollars.
+The technology needed to run an online marketplace business has become phenomenally easy to purchase for single-digit dollars.
 At the same time, it has gotten more and more difficult to build a business that survives and prospers in the face of increasing competition.

-That is why Narasin talks about the importance of being the first to build a strong brand, creating defensible supply and demand, and figuring out how to translate merchandise volume into revenue.
+That is why Narasin talks about the importance of being the first to build a strong brand, creating defensible supply and demand, and figuring out how to translate gross merchandise volume into revenue.

 Pressed for time?
 Here are our three main takeaways.